Best BBQ cleaners for an effective clean-up

 Hopefully, by now, your BBQ is a little cooler.
 With this, why not remove some components if they need a bit of extra care?
 For the inside, get a tool (whether scraper, wool pad or wire brush) and get rid of the rest of the debris.
 If you're still not satisfied, this is where the cleaner could come in.
 Ensure the BBQ is dry before reassembly.

-Tip: BBQ-friendly wire brushes should be regularly inspected and inspected.
+Tip: BBQ-friendly wire brushes should be regularly inspected.
 Why?
 This is because the bristles can become loose after a cleaning.
 Then, possibly, these bristles find their way into a burger and make someone ill.

 Charcoal